nick-otter/nick-otter.github.io/index.md

 [![Foo](https://img.pngio.com/github-logo-icon-of-glyph-style-available-in-svg-png-eps-ai-github-icon-png-256_256.png)](http://github.com/nick-otter)

 This is a DevOps blog by Nick Otter.
-Click the icon to trigger a dropdown to view articles.
+Click the arrow below to trigger a dropdown to view articles.
 Thanks for stopping by.

 <details><summary></summary>